Saket2701/AdventureWorks/README.md

 ## Getting Started

-To start working on this project, follow these steps:
+To start working on this project:

 1. **Data Extraction**: Extract the raw CSV files containing transaction, return, product, customer, and territory data.